 Conservationists launched an aggressive cowbird removal effort in 1972 that continues to this day and has led to major improvements in nesting success—enough chicks are surviving to increase the population.
 With a better understanding of the warbler’s habitat needs, land managers are successfully maintaining suitable habitat by clearing forest and planting young jack pine seedlings every year.

-The Kirtland’s warbler population is now estimated to be around 2,000 pairs and continues to grow.
+The Kirtland’s warbler population is now estimated to be over 2,000 pairs and continues to grow.
 Having reached more than double the recovery goal, the Kirtland’s warbler was removed from the endangered species list in 2019.

 The Licking River in Kentucky historically supported 63 species of freshwater mussels.
 However, due to stream degradation from dams and agricultural runoff, eight of these mussel species had disappeared from the river.